turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 One more seed I want to plant in people's minds is that staking is also fundamental for on-chain decentralized governance ...

-Finally, I will conclude with one final thought ...
+I will leave with one final thought ...
 I understand that DeFi is all the craze of late, but we must not get ahead of ourselves and leave the base unprotected and vulnerable to attack.

 That being said ...
 I invite you to join the Figment and NEAR communities and embark on our common mission to defend and take back the Internet together.